 Low compressed golf balls: By the name, you got to understand that these balls come with lower compression.
 They are softer and compress more to provide a reasonable distance.

 High compressed golf balls: High tight golf balls deliver a more rigid feel when hit by the club.
 These are recommended for the experience of golfers who can control the ball well.
 These balls are also outstanding performers as they can deliver a faster swing speed.

 Dimples are very crucial parts of a golf ball.
 You will find two types of golf balls offering balls with dimples and balls without dimples.
 Let’s discuss these two types of golf balls.

 Golf balls having dimples: A typical golf ball is seen with so many tiny dimples over the surface.
 This is the most common and most prominent golf ball.
 These small dimples help the ball to follow the rules of aerodynamics and deliver a better flight.
 These dimples help to prevent the drag of the air so it can fly to a moderate distance.

 Golf balls without dimples: Golf balls without dimples have a plain surface.
 These balls are not valid for use in any professional competitions.
-If you are a newbie and looking for golf balls for your primary practice, then you can surely go with this choice.
+If you are a newbie and looking for golf balls for your primary practice, you can surely go with this choice.
 But when you develop your skills, you won’t prefer this ball anymore.

 Golf balls for female golfers

-Women have a different playing style than men on golf ground.
+Women have a different playing style than men on the golf ground.
 It is natural as the postures and natures are different from men to women.
 This difference is also apparent in golf balls.
 Golf balls for females are constructed with slight changes.
 There are almost every manufacturer has some modified and unique golf balls for females.

 If you are a female and looking for a golf ball, you can find a suitable one for you at any nearest sports store or online marts.
 There are lots of companies that make golf balls for females to keep these facts in mind.